 Do you know a family member or friend that’s been arrested and you want to find them?

 To look up who’s in jail at Monroe County Correctional Facility you should go to their web site and use the inmate search.

 The Monroe County Correctional Facility Inmate Lookup is a list of persons currently in custody, including status, bail amount, and times you can visit.
 Also, you can get info for anyone processed or discharged within the last 24 hours.
 Inmates are listed alphabetically by last name.
 You will be able to find the information fast if you have their first and last name, birth date, or inmate ID Number.

 If the inmate you are looking for may be at a different jail you will want to look here: Other County Jails in Pennsylvania

 A mugshot, or jail booking photo, is the photograph taken by the police when you are processed at the jail intake.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your name and jail ID number will be in the photos, and they are kept on file at the jail.